TanishkaMarrott/Decoding-The-TOGAF-Framework/Architecture_Capability_Framework.md

  Keeping it short & sweet --> The ability to develop, manage & maintain architecture (within an enterprise)

- What all does it comprise? -->  Organisational structures, roles & responsibilities; and how do they fit in within an enterprise
+ What all does it comprise? -->  Organisational structures, roles & responsibilities; and how they fit in within an enterprise
  [while aligning with the overarching objectives]

 </br>